-Less well known than some of its oceanic neighbours off the east coast of Africa, Mozambique is a destination on the up and it certainly has the natural beauty, deserted tropical islands, sweeping white sand beaches and marine life to rival the likes of the Seychelles, Mauritius and the Maldives.
+Less well known than some of its oceanic neighbours off the east coast of Africa, Mozambique is a destination on the up, and it certainly has a natural beauty, deserted tropical islands, sweeping white sand beaches and marine life to rival the likes of Seychelles, Mauritius and the Maldives.

-Maputo itself is the most developed part of the country; the faded colonial, Mediterranean style building provide a glimpse into the past of the country, which gained independence from Portugal in 1975.
+Maputo itself is the most developed part of the country; the faded colonial, Mediterranean-style building provides a glimpse into the past of the country, which gained independence from Portugal in 1975.

-The Machangulo Peninsula is a short speed boat ride (or a more adventurous 4x4 transfer) east across Maputo Bay and has several low-key boutique beach lodges.
-Don’t expect over-the-top luxury here; instead relax in authentic, barefoot-chic lodges sit on pristine bays, surrounded by wilderness.
-Depending on the lodge there are numerous activities on offer from riding fat bikes on the beach, stand up paddle boarding, forest walks in the Maputo Special Reserve, or an ocean safari looking out for whales, dolphins and turtles.
+The Machangulo Peninsula is a short-speed boat ride (or a more adventurous 4x4 transfer) east across Maputo Bay and has several low-key boutique beach lodges.
+Don’t expect over-the-top luxury here; instead, relax in authentic, barefoot-chic lodges sitting on pristine bays surrounded by wilderness.
+Depending on the lodge there are numerous activities on offer, from riding fat bikes on the beach, stand-up paddle boarding, forest walks in the Maputo Special Reserve, or an ocean safari looking out for whales, dolphins and turtles.

 A little further north and a direct flight (either from Johannesburg in around two hours or straight from the Kruger in just over an hour) is the small town of the beach town of Vilankulos.
 This acts as the branching-off point for the stunning Bazaruto Archipelago, just a few kilometres across the turquoise ocean.
 Five dune islands are strung out along the coast, surrounded by a marine national park, making this one of the best places for divers or snorkellers of any level.
 Hidden here are just a handful of luxury lodges, sheltered by wild fruit trees hiding twittering monkeys, colourful coucals and slaloming lizards.